alondmnt/joplin-plugin-jarvis/GUIDE.md

 The tagging feature, specifically, works best with GPT-4, which follows more closely the instructions in the methods below.
 There are 3 method to automatically tag notes:

 1. **Suggest based on notes**: (Default) This method attempts to mimic your unique tagging patterns.
-Jarvis will search for notes that are semantically similar to the current note, and will add tags that from most similar notes.
+Jarvis will search for notes that are semantically similar to the current note, and will add tags from the most similar notes.

 2. **Suggest based on existing tags**: Jarvis will suggest relevant tags from all tags that are currently used throughout your notebooks.